America's Funniest Home Videos: Syndication

-The John and Daisy seasons (seasons 9-10) aired on WGN America (now NewsNation) from 2006 to 2014.
-The guest specials from the 1999-2001 period are known to have been syndicated on WGN as well.
+The John and Daisy seasons (seasons 9–10) aired on ABC Family from January 2002 to 2004, and on WGN America (now NewsNation) from 2006 to 2014.
+The guest specials from the 1999–2001 period are known to have aired on WGN as well.
 Both eras were never offered in off-network syndication, and the foreign market Kasem season was not syndicated abroad.
 Internationally, all 3 eras aired on various networks, including the Kasem season on TVNorge, and the John/Daisy seasons on DTV in Russia.

-The Tom Bergeron seasons began airing on both WGN and ABC Family in fall 2004, with seasons 15-19 gradually being added to syndication as they completed their original runs on ABC.
-WGN continuing its run until 2018, and ABC Family replacing the Saget run with the Bergeron run in October 2007, airing it until 2014 on Tuesday through Saturday mornings, and occasionally on Sunday nights if a movie was not shown.
+The Tom Bergeron seasons began airing on WGN America in fall 2004, with seasons 15–19 gradually being added to their package as they completed their original runs on ABC.
+ABC Family also began airing seasons 11-13 in tandem with the Fugelsang/Fuentes seasons throughout 2004.
+ABC Family later replaced the Saget run with the full Bergeron run in October 2007, now including seasons 14-19 as they completed their original runs on ABC, airing it until August 21, 2014 on Tuesday through Saturday mornings, and occasionally on Sunday nights if allotted time was available.
+WGN America last aired the show in the summer of 2018.

+Disney–ABC Domestic Television began offering seasons 11–19 in off-network syndication on September 14, 2009, airing on select Fox, MyNetworkTV, The CW, The CW Plus, and various independent stations until fall 2013.
+Some local stations replaced the 2006 Saget run with this run as well.
+The original 2009 package contained 104 select episodes from seasons 11-18, and was further revised on September 12, 2011 to now include previously skipped episodes, as well as all of season 19.
+These prints occasionally retained time-sensitive information from their original broadcasts, such as sweepstakes to win a Disney vacation, and a notice would be shown on-screen stating that newer entries were no longer being accepted.